 …and chicken-nipple waterer.

-Read on for tips, instructions, pictures, and reviews, and if you’re looking for brooder ideas, be sure to check out the epic brooder thread on BackyardChickens.com.
+If you’re looking for other brooder ideas, check out an epic brooder thread on BackyardChickens.com.

 A Note about Week 1